gordonmleigh/gordonmleigh.github.io/cv.md

 <a name="colourstitch"></a>

-#### ColourStitch Rearchitecture, July 2017–Present
+#### ColourStitch Rearchitecture, July 2017–February 2018

-Currently researching software architecture patterns to find a good balance between ease of adoption and maintainability/testability and then driving the rewrite of a substantial legacy manufacturing quality system in the textile dyeing business.
+I researched software architecture patterns to find a good balance between ease of adoption and maintainability/testability in order to drive the rewrite of a substantial legacy manufacturing quality system in the textile dyeing business.
 Maintenance and support of legacy system (C#, WPF, WinForms, SQL Server) has required me to quickly get to grips with a highly complex domain.

 <a name="cds"></a>

-#### Coats Dyehouse System, August 2017–Present
+#### Coats Dyehouse System, August 2017–February 2018

-Tasked with improving code quality and maintainability of a production automation system through application of my substantial knowledge in this field, as well as setting up build tooling and install packages (C#, WPF, SQL Server, MySQL, PostgreSQL, Jet 4.0).
+Tasked with improving code quality and maintainability of a production automation system through application of my expertise in this field, as well as setting up build tooling and install packages (C#, WPF, SQL Server, MySQL, PostgreSQL, Jet 4.0).
 This project has allowed me to bring industry best practices to the team by driving documentation standards, project management (JIRA) and system architecture standards.

 ### Director, Stugo Ltd, July 2008–July 2017

-Stugo was a bespoke software development consultancy specialising in complex automation projects that comprised 7 people at its largest.
+Stugo was a bespoke software development consultancy specialising in complex automation projects that comprised 7 people at its largest and specialised in complex automation projects.

 <a name="kps"></a>

-#### Kite Power Sytems Ltd: Protocol interop and testing tools, March 2017–July 2017
+#### Kite Power Systems Ltd: Protocol interop and testing tools, March 2017–July 2017

 A system-critical tool written in Go, to convert between proprietary GPS radio data stream format to client’s own automation protocol, in an industrial system which generates electricity from kites.
 Additionally, a related tool to inspect the communications to gain insight into radio operation and test the system.
 Responsible for whole project end-to-end.